icidasset/icidasset/src/Writings/health-fitness.md

 ### Additional info

+- To reset your biorhythm to the optimal hours, get some sunlight early in the morning.
 - The ideal sleeping temperature is 17°C.
-- Not enough sleep makes you fatter.
+- Your bedroom should be as dark as possible and a bit cool.
+- Try fasting the day after not sleeping well.
+Because your cortisol levels are higher after sleeping less, cortisol + insulin = more body fat.
+Cortisol without insulin = lose body fat.
 - Not enough sleep causes a testosterone deficiency.
-- Your bedroom should be as dark as possible and a bit cool.
-- To reset your biorhythm to the optimal hours, get some sunlight early in the morning (ideally between 6 and 8AM).
 - [More info](https://www.youtube.com/watch?v=q9q3hfsPYpM).